ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

 service on ContentListener {
     // No methods implemented
-    // Compilation error: "Service must implement at least one of: onFile, onFileText, onFileJson, onFileXml, onFileCsv, or onFileChange"
+    // Compilation error: "Service must implement at least one of: onFile, onFileText, onFileJson, onFileXml, onFileCsv" }
-}
 ```